 Hormonal contraceptives reduce endometrial growth, so it is theoretically possible that they may also block conception by interfering with implantation.
 However, since the other mechanisms of action are very effective at preventing fertilization, it is difficult to know what role, if any, inhibiting implantation has to play in contraceptive efficacy.

 Combination contraceptives contain both an estrogen and a progestin (a drug that binds to progesterone receptors).
 Most widely used are combination oral contraceptives, which consist of pills that are taken every day for three weeks, with one week of placebo pills.
 When she takes the placebo pills, the woman experiences a withdrawal bleed.
 The withdrawal bleed serves as a convenient signal that the woman has not become pregnant, but it is not essential.
-Recently, the FDA has approved continuous use oral contraceptives that eliminate the placebo pills.
-Continuous use contraceptive pills are designed for women who would like to have fewer menstrual periods because they suffer from menorrhagia (excessive menstrual bleeding) or dysmenorrhea (painful menstruation).
+There are also continuous-use oral contraceptives that eliminate the placebo pills.
+Continuous-use contraceptive pills are designed for women who would like to have fewer menstrual periods because they suffer from menorrhagia (excessive menstrual bleeding) or dysmenorrhea (painful menstruation).

-Because steroid hormones are lipophilic, they can be delivered topically.
-New combination contraceptives using this method of administration are a patch that is changed weekly, and a vaginal ring that is inserted and left in place for three weeks.
+Because steroid hormones are nonpolar, they can be delivered topically.
+Combination contraceptives using this method of administration are a patch that is changed weekly, and a vaginal ring that is inserted and left in place for three weeks.

-There are several different types of contraceptives that use only progesterone-like drugs.
-The long-acting methods are useful in those women who don’t want to or can’t remember to take a pill every day.
+There are several different types of contraceptives that use only progestins.
+The long-acting methods are useful in those women who donít want to or canít remember to take a pill every day.
 Another advantage to these methods is that the woman may have medical reasons to avoid exposure to increased levels of estrogen.